imeet124/AWS-Portfolio-Project/README.md

 Steps:
-1. Create an emaplty repositoy in codecommit.
-2. Add a policy to your IAM user so you can access codecommit.
-3. Create Git credentials for your IAM user to allow HTTPS connection to codecommit.
-4. Clone the repository (Create an empty folder for future code)
+1. A way to create/host a webpage.
+2. A way to invoke the math functionality.
+3. A way to do some math.
+4. Someowhere to store/return the math result.
+5. A way to handle permissions.

 Services:
-1. Amplify
+1. AWS Amplify
-2. CodeCommit
+2. AWS Lambda
-3. Cognito
-4. API Gateway
+3. Amazon API Gateway
-5. Lambda
-6. DynamoDB
+4. Amazon DynamoDB
-7. IAM
+5. AWS Identity & Access Management(IAM)